 What is Azure Information Protection?

-The Microsoft 365 suite of Office apps and the latest retail version of Microsoft Office include the ability to assign labels to files.
+The Microsoft 365 Enterprise suite of Office apps and the latest retail version of Microsoft Office include the ability to assign labels to files.
 Other implementations allow either manual assignment, file repository scanning, or automated label assignment to existing files.

 Directory/Folder-Level and User-Level Controls

 Previously, companies mainly relied on various implementations of folder-level and user-level access controls for file systems.
-These had various names, including Windows Rights Management Services, and Active Directory Rights Management Services, amongst others.
+These had various names, including Windows Rights Management Services, and Azure Active Directory Rights Management Services, amongst others.

 Broadly speaking, these ensured that files in certain folders – for instance, relating to a specific department – could only be accessed by that team alone.
 Also, user-level protocols permitted senior managers to access files for the departments or smaller teams they’re responsible for too.